gjwgit/rattleng/assets/markdown/welcome2.md

 ## Getting Started

-Tap the **Dataset** button to choose a data source.
-The **Demo** dataset consists of one year of observations from a weather station in Canberra.
+Tap the **Dataset** button of the **Dataset** tab to choose a data source.
+A choice of demo datasets is available.
+Tooltips explain each one.

 Alternatively, load your own data, including **csv** (comma separated value) and **txt** (plain text) files.
 Support for **xlsx**, **arff**,